London lifestyle & travels with kids and babies

 Just once at Corral Grill – as it was closed from Sunday to Tuesday – we loved it most and the food was divine.
 Mango also closed for the season – so definitely planning to get back.
 Kids dinner would happen sunset time (5:30pm Nevisian time) at Cabana – almost on the beach and between the Garden and Ocean pools.

 The snorkelling was superb and we understand Pinney’s Beach is the best from whole island.
 Lots of fish and surprise surprise! a big turtle and an eagle ray.
 Can not recall being so lucky anywhere in 20 years of snorkelling & shore diving – Hawaii is only place that sprang to mind with similar diversity.
+Worth also mentioning that Four Seasons Nevis partners up with Sea Turtle conservancy and the local Nevis Turtle Groyp to track the migration patterns of hawksbill turtles that nest on its beach.
+No wonder Nevis with kids made it into our top 10 destinations worldwide to see turtles.

 Four Season’s personnel was super friendly and cute with the kids – the baby had occasionally a playpen by the pool when not sitting in shade or swimming with us.